rcmaehl/FreezeToStock/README.md

 ![](https://i.imgur.com/cw3oN1y.png)

 And it's not just limited to Windows 10 apps, but to almost all processes.
 Microsoft actually has their own tool for this called [PsSuspend](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend) but it's not useful if you don't know what programs you do and don't want to suspend.
-Additionally, the program pauses Services based on the same debloater script.
+Additionally, Freeze to Stock pauses Services based on the same debloater script.
 Once again, Microsoft has their own tool for this called [PsService](https://docs.microsoft.com/en-us/sysinternals/downloads/psservice) but once again you need an idea of what services you want to pause.

 So far results have been promising on my 4 year old Windows 10 install (Yes, that is about 40+ chrome tabs open and suspended):